Lefschetz Defect in Families: Abstract

 \section{Abstract}

 We provide a cohomological characterization of the Lefschetz defect of smooth complex projective varieties.
 As a consequence, we deduce that the Lefschetz defect of a smooth Fano variety is invariant under smooth deformation.
-We also characterize the Lefschetz defect of an abelian variety in terms of its isogeny factors, and study it in families.
+We also characterize the Lefschetz defect of an abelian variety in terms of its isogeny factors.